9 TED Talks On Neuroscience That Will Inform, Inspire & Move You

 His illustration of the uselessness of a brain in a body without movement in the sea squirt, which spends the first part of its life as an animal moving around and the second part attaching itself to a rock, is the inspiration for my "Keep Your Brain, Keep Moving" design.

-In this talk Dr. Lara Boyd describes how neuroplasticity gives you the power to shape the brain you want.
+In this T.E.D. talk, Dr. Lara Boyd describes how neuroplasticity gives you the power to shape the brain you want.

 Dr. Boyd discusses three contributing aspects of neuroplastic change — chemical, structural and functional changes.
 She also delves into our individual uniqueness and the impact that can have on medical interventions.